If you’re concerned that you or your child has ADHD, you’re not alone.

 Dr. Tansman can help determine if you or your child are experiencing ADHD or other disabilities that are disrupting school and work life.
 With these assessments, you can be better equipped to address potential accommodations and to create a personalized plan for success.

 While there is no single test for ADHD, there are many methods available to assess and diagnose someone with ADHD.
 The best way to test someone is to use a combination of these methods to gather as much information as possible to guide an assessment.
+Online tests and assessment forms can lead to misdiagnosis.

-Dr. Tansman uses the DSM5 criteria, which is the standard classification manual used by clinicians nationwide.
+Dr. Tansman uses the DSM 5 criteria, which is the standard classification manual used by clinicians nationwide.
 She screens for these criteria based on self-reported information or information from parents and teachers.

 In addition to looking at your history and symptoms, there is a computer test that can actually measure your attention span.
 This is called a Continuous Performance Test (CPT) and it can measure a person’s ability to concentrate and control impulsivity.
 Dr. Tansman may have you complete this test as part of your assessment.